Uozonevo/Uozonevo/README.md

 # About Me 👋
 My name is Udoka and I am a Computer/Electrical Engineer looking to explore the intersection between embedded systems and cybersecurity.
-This is my github purely for learning purposes and to have practice what I know.
+This is my github purely for learning purposes and to have some practice on what I know.

 ## My Skills 💁‍♀️
 - `C/C++`